laravel/docs/http-client.md

 Laravel provides an expressive, minimal API around the [Guzzle HTTP client](http://docs.guzzlephp.org/en/stable/), allowing you to quickly make outgoing HTTP requests to communicate with other web applications.
 Laravel's wrapper around Guzzle is focused on its most common use cases and a wonderful developer experience.

 Before getting started, you should ensure that you have installed the Guzzle package as a dependency of your application.
-By default, Laravel automatically includes this dependency:
+By default, Laravel automatically includes this dependency.
+However, if you have previously removed the package, you may install it again via Composer:

     composer require guzzlehttp/guzzle

 <a name="making-requests"></a>
 ## Making Requests

-To make requests, you may use the `get`, `post`, `put`, `patch`, and `delete` methods.
-First, let's examine how to make a basic `GET` request:
+To make requests, you may use the `get`, `post`, `put`, `patch`, and `delete` methods provided by the `Http` facade.
+First, let's examine how to make a basic `GET` request to another URL:

     use Illuminate\Support\Facades\Http;